Blog

 Commercial Beverages

-However, longer term studies and those testing conditions that challenge hydration reveal that beverage choice may affect body water status.
+However, longer-term studies and those testing conditions that challenge hydration reveal that beverage choice may affect body water status.
 Most results show a minimal impact, highlighting the general importance of ingesting fluids to remain hydrated.

 • Beverages high in minerals.
 Fluids with electrolytes may help to prevent dehydration or promote rehydration, depending on the context.
 In hot environments where water is lost due to excessive sweating, beverages that promote water retention help to preserve hydration status.[73]
 However, excessive water loss to meet cooling requirements will eventually lead to dehydration, even with an increase in body water retention.

 • Protein Heavy Beverages.
-High protein intake can cause the kidneys to take a mild strain[68] that may promote dehydration[69].
-Nonetheless studies show that the body adapts to a higher protein intake without compromising hydration status.
-This has been confirmed in small preliminary studies, in which exercising individuals hydrated optimally using protein-enhanced beverages.[70]
+High protein intake can cause the kidneys to take a mild strain[76] that may promote dehydration[77].
+Nonetheless, studies show that the body adapts to a higher protein intake without compromising hydration status.
+This has been confirmed in small preliminary studies, in which exercising individuals hydrated optimally using protein-enhanced beverages.[78]

 Herbal Beverages

-Unsweetened beverages containing phytochemical nutrients are not likely to affect hydration status differently to plain water.
+Unsweetened beverages containing phytochemical nutrients are not likely to affect hydration status differently compared to plain water.
 However, some nutrients are known to alter body water dynamics:

 • Antidiuretic use promotes increased water absorption and facilitates rehydration in dehydrated individuals.
 Prolonged use of strong diuretics may cause dehydration[81] alongside sodium or potassium deficiencies.[82]